-Part 14 - Provis sion of Assistance to Die (i) to the person's residence; or (ii) to a place where the person is to self-administer the substance; or (iii) to the person's AHP; and substa supply erson is authorised to supply the nce to the person's AHP or to the substance to the person's of person for return to the person's (2) in relation to ivate self-administration certificate a person and the person has been
+Part 14 - Provis sion of Assistance to Die (i) to the person's residence; or (ii) to a place where the person is to self-administer the substance; or (iii) to the person's AHP; and substa supply erson is authorised to supply the nce to the person's AHP or to the substance to the person's et person for return to the person's (2) in relation to rivate self-administration certificate a person and the person has been ar section 89 with a VAD substance

-- supplied under section 89 with a VAD substance by the person's AHP, the person must ensure that the VAD substance is kept in its original packaging and in a locked receptacle, that is not readily accessible by any other person, until the person self-administers the substance, returns the substance to the AHP or supplies the substance to the person's contact person for return to the AHP. - If there is a private self-administration certificate (3) in relation to a person and not more than 6 months (or. if the person has a neurodegenerative disease, not more than 12 months) has expired since the certificate was issued, the person may self-administer a VAD substance supplied to the person by the person's AHP, without sections 87 and 88 applying in relation to the self-administration. - (4) If there is a private self-administration certificate in relation to a person but the person chooses to not self-administer the VAD substance supplied to the person, the person must return the substance to the person's AHP or give the substance to the person's contact person to return the substance to the person's AHP.
+- in relation to a person and the person has been supplied under section 89 with a VAD substance by the person's AHP, the person must ensure that the VAD substance is kept in its original packaging and in a locked receptacle, that is not readily accessible by any other person, until the person self-administers the substance, returns the substance to the AHP or supplies the substance to the person's contact person for return to the AHP. - If there is a private self-administration certificate (3) in relation to a person and not more than 6 the months (or. if person has a neurodegenerative disease, not more than 12 months) has expired since the certificate was issued, the person may self-administer a VAD substance supplied to the person by the person's AHP, without sections 87 and 88 applying in relation to the self-administration. - (4) If there is a private self-administration certificate in relation to a person but the person chooses to not self-administer the VAD substance supplied to the person, the person must return the substance to the person's AHP or give the substance to the person's contact person to return the substance to the person's AHP.